-Can you guess who these wholesale customers are that purchased from local farmers and producers this week?
-Take a peek into Market Mobile each week to see some of the local food on offer and the range of restaurants, schools, grocers, and other businesses sourcing local in our community.
+Take a peek into Market Mobile each week to see some of the local food on offer — like these beautiful Bomster Scallops, FLASH-frozen on the boat — and get a taste of the wide range of restaurants, schools, grocers, and other businesses sourcing local in our community.

 Saturdays 9am-1pm are all about our Pawtucket Wintertime Farmers Market, an indoor celebration of great local eats and community!
 This week it’s a Balloon-Dragon Parade sponsored by Art on the Spot (Kara, our “balloon lady”)!
 Watch as the parade winds through the market, beginning at 10:30 in the Yellow Hallway (999 Main St entrance).
 Or meet Kara there at 10:15 to walk in the parade.
 Bring an instrument to play!
 Dress as your favorite zodiac animal!
 Plus, learn how you can WIN $20 and hear from some of our vendors: Fully Rooted, Popette of Pendulum, Harvest Kitchen, and HG80.

 Our Harvest Kitchen Local Foods Café is more than just your neighborhood food establishment.
 Featuring locally sourced ingredients in every menu item means that your purchase not only supports Harvest Kitchen’s job training program and the local youth we serve, but also local farmers, small-scale food producers, and Rhode Island’s local food system.

 This month, our Nutrition Education team held three local food taste tests at Rhode Island elementary schools and visited with local seniors as part of our Farm to Senior series.